-- People with Becker muscular dystrophy can still walk at 16 years.
+- People with BMD can still walk at 16 years.
 Some can continue to walk until early adulthood or into advanced age.

 - Many affected people may survive up to middle age.
 Some affected people have lived beyond 80 years.

 - Scoliosis seldom occurs.

-- The effect on lung function is less severe.
+- The effect on lung function is less severe than for DMD.

 - Heart trouble is less frequent, although it is occasionally serious.

 Facioscapulohumeral dystrophy (FSH)

 Facioscapulohumeral dystrophy (FSH) is a form of muscular dystrophy that affects the face and shoulders.
-It is generally considered more benign (less serious) than other forms of muscular dystrophy.
+It is generally considered less serious than other forms of muscular dystrophy.